Home

 Cystic acne is one of the most severe and painful forms.
 It develops deep beneath your skin when a blocked pore becomes infected.
 It’s a type of inflammatory acne and is often associated with hormonal acne [13].

 Since vitamin C is known for its strong anti-inflammatory properties, it can be a useful addition to your treatment routine.
 But, you should always check with your practitioner before mixing medications and other ingredients.
-They’ll be able to tell you if vitamin C is a safe option alongside any prescription treatments.
+They’ll be able to tell you if vitamin C is a safe option alongside any medical treatments.

 Does vitamin C help with acne scarring?